PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 ```bash
 apt-get install texlive-full
 ```
-If you are on Windows, the above should be made available in your PATH
+possibly using `sudo`.
+If you are on Windows, the above should be made available in your PATH.
+Lastly for the LaTeX compilation it is necessary that the path to this repository's root does not contain any spaces.
+This is a [known issue](https://github.com/James-Yu/LaTeX-Workshop/issues/2910) with the `latexmk` tool, which is used for compiling the LaTeX files.

 ---